spex-xray/spex-help/source/getstarted/runspex.rst

    SPEX>

 First, we have to load the data files.
-This is done using the command ``data``.
+This is done using the ``data`` command (:ref:`sec:data`).
 It is a general thing in SPEX that filename extensions are not typed explicitly when issuing a command.
 If you have a file called ``filename.spo`` and ``filename.res`` then you type: